bitdruid/python-wayback-machine-downloader/README.md

   Specify filetypes to download.
 Default is all filetypes.
 Separate multiple filetypes with a comma.
 Example: `--filetype jpg,css,js`.
 A filter will result in a filtered cdx-file.
 So if you want to download all files later, you need to query again without the filter.
 Filetypes are filtered as they are in the snapshot.
 So if there is no explicit `html` file in the path (common practice) then you cant filter them.

 - **`--limit`** `<count>`:<br>
 Limits the amount of snapshots to query from the CDX server.
-If an existing CDX file is injected (with `--cdxinject` or `--auto`), the limit will have no effect.
+If an existing CDX file is injected, the limit will have no effect.
+So you would need to set `--keep`.

 - **Range Selection:**<br>
   Specify the range in years or a specific timestamp either start, end, or both.
 If you specify the `range` argument, the `start` and `end` arguments will be ignored.
 Format for timestamps: YYYYMMDDhhmmss.
 You can only give a year or increase specificity by going through the timestamp starting on the left.<br>